America's first and only

-In the early to mid-autumn these attractive shiny plants turn brilliant shades of bright orange, deep red, bright pink and intense yellow.
-(Click For Photos) When mature, Poison Ivy plants (those plants that are three years or older) develop small yellow greenish somewhat fragrant flowers in the spring (May thru June) (Click For Photos) which develop on the topside of the stem just immediately beneath the leafy surface area.
+In the early, to mid-autumn, these attractive shiny plants turn brilliant shades of bright orange, deep red, bright pink, and intense yellow.
+(Click For Photos) When mature, Poison Ivy plants (those plants that are three years or older) develop small yellow-greenish somewhat fragrant flowers in the spring (May thru June) (Click For Photos) which develop on the topside of the stem just immediately beneath the leafy surface area.
 The plants exhibit tiny 1/4 inch waxy, white-green berries, which are most often surmounted by sectional lines that divide the seed in half evenly.
-While the Poison Ivy berries, in reality, are Poison Ivy seeds (Click For Photos) that make their first appearance in late June, they only first become visually obvious in mid to late summer, and are known to remain until early winter.
+While the Poison Ivy berries, in reality, are Poison Ivy seeds (Click For Photos) that make their first appearance in late June, they only first become visually obvious in mid to late summer and are known to remain until early winter.
 At this time, they are eaten as food by birds, squirrels, and chipmunks.
-Poison Ivy seeds grow grouped in cluster like panicles, as they grow similarly to grapes, but they never as large.
-Poison Ivy seeds are about the same size as a tiny sesame seeds, so they are easily transported by wind, rain, and animals, which is the reasoning why this pesky plant is now as prolific as it now becomes ubiquitous.
+Poison Ivy seeds grow grouped in cluster-like panicles, as they grow similarly to grapes, but they are never as large.
+Poison Ivy seeds are about the same size as tiny sesame seeds, so they are easily transported by wind, rain, and animals, which is the reason why this pesky plant is now as prolific as it now becomes ubiquitous.

 Toxicology-Poison Ivy Allergy

-The toxicology of these innocent looking plants is extreme.
+The toxicology of these innocent-looking plants is extreme.
 On the contrary to popular opinions, very few people are ever completely immune to Poison Ivy, or Poison Oak.
-The virulent sap found both on the leafs surface and within the plant is called ‘urushiol’ pronounced, “ur-oosh-oil”.
+The virulent sap found both on the leaf’s surface and within the plant is called ‘urushiol’ pronounced, “ur-oosh-oil”.
 It is a non-volatile phenolic resin that suffuses itself throughout the entire plant’s roots, stems, vines, leaves, flowers, and seeds.
 It is best known to cause extreme skin reactions in most people who are unfortunate enough to make direct human contact with Poison Ivy.
-They typically only notice days later they are now being accompanied with a severe burning, itching, and violent outbreak of a Poison Ivy allergy skin rash.
-This is most-often accompanied by huge, watery blisters.
-The lesser known amount of urushiol causes a violent reaction that varies from individual to individual, but usually amounts to no greater than what fits on the head of a straight pin, equates to 6 nanograms (a grain of sand).
-For example, a 1 ounce shot glass when full holds enough irritant to adversely affect a population of 50,000 people (the same amount of people found to fit inside a sold out baseball stadium).
+They typically only notice days later they are now being accompanied by a severe burning, itching, and violent outbreak of a Poison Ivy allergy skin rash.
+This is most often accompanied by huge, watery blisters.
+The lesser-known amount of urushiol causes a violent reaction that varies from individual to individual but usually amounts to no greater than what fits on the head of a straight pin, equates to 6 nanograms (a grain of sand).
+For example, a 1 ounce shot glass when full holds enough irritant to adversely affect a population of 50,000 people (the same amount of people found to fit inside a sold-out baseball stadium).
 Due to the fact that urushiol is non-volatile, it doesn’t evaporate; therefore it can exist indefinitely for many years.
 For years, scientists have theorized that if urushiol was ever discovered inside of the tombs of the great Egyptian Pharaohs, dating back more than 5500 years, it would still remain active today when touched.
 Poison Ivy and Poison Oak sap is such a potent allergy irritant that even an insect on a leaf can transfer the urushiol over to an unsuspecting human.
 (Click For Photo).
-Unfortunately, urushiol is persistent and remains active for many several years, and infects many hands or fingers when placed on a door knob handle or garden tools that were previously touched by contaminated hands.
-Poison Ivy and Poison Oak is also easily transmitted from your pet’s fur.
+Unfortunately, urushiol is persistent and remains active for many several years, and infects many hands or fingers when placed on a doorknob handle or garden tools that were previously touched by contaminated hands.
+Poison Ivy and Poison Oak are also easily transmitted from your pet’s fur.
 Most pets are immune to Poison Ivy/ Poison Oak, and you and your children always remain at greater risk.
 You easily can become infected thru transference simply by touching your pet’s fur coat.